|

 Frequently Asked Questions

 You need to arrive fasting and wearing comfortable clothes.
-Part of the heart is behind the stomach.
-Food in the stomach will result in poor images and possibly giving an inaccurate result.
+Part of the heart is behind the stomach, so food in the stomach will result in poor images and possibly inaccurate results.
 You should avoid any liquids except a minimal amount of water.

-In a stress test the doctor compares symptoms, your ecg, and images of your heart both at rest and after exercising.
-The heart can be exercised via treadmill or if unable to use a treadmill using chemical to simulate exercise.
-You should expect to to be present for 2-3 hours.
-You will need to lay flat, preferrably with your arms above your head, for a set of resting images and a second set of images after stress.
+In a stress test, the doctor compares symptoms, your ECG, and images of your heart at rest and after exercising.
+The heart can be exercised via a treadmill or, if unable to use a treadmill, use chemicals to simulate exercise.
+You should expect to be present for 2-3 hours.
+You will need to lay flat, preferably with your arms above your head, for a set of resting images and a second set of images after stress.

 An EKG is a snapshot of the electric patterns in your heart that make it beat.
 It is a routine test in any cardiac evaluation.
-You can expect to have one during an initial evaluation and any time there is a change in symptoms.
-It is also used to monitor effects of certain medications.
-The test is administered by a medical assistant or nurse in the office.
-It allows us to look at for irregularities in the electrical rhythm of your heart as well as give us clues to structural abnormalities of the heart.
+You can expect one during an initial evaluation and any time symptoms change.
+It is also used to monitor the effects of certain medications.
+A medical assistant or nurse in the office administers the test.
+It allows us to look for irregularities in the electrical rhythm of your heart and gives us clues to structural abnormalities of the heart.

-There are several types of stress tests that we perform.
-Some involve getting on a treadmill, while others involve medicine put into a vein.
-During the stress test, we look at your heart different techniques, including ECGs, ultrasound, or nuclear images.
+We perform several types of stress tests.
+Some involve getting on a treadmill, while others injecting medicine into a vein.
+We examine your heart using techniques, including ECGs, ultrasounds, or nuclear images during the stress test.

 Different types of stress tests last different amounts of time and can vary from 30 minutes to over 3 hours.